brainCosby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 2-groups : *Show all the groups the current user is part of*
 - 3-new_owner : *Change owner of a file*
 - 4-empty : *Create an empty file*
 - 5-execute : *Add execute permission to owner*
+- 6-multiple_permissions : *give execute permission to user and group and read permission to others*